amcaplan/amcaplan.github.io/source/_posts/2014-08-24-closures-and-callbacks-running-arbitrary-task-sets-synchronously-in-javascript.markdown

 The logic is pretty complex, so here's a visual representation of what all this code is accomplishing.
 We will consider a case of 3 apps to keep it simple.
-First, we build the function:
+First, we build the function inside out:

 ``` coffeescript
 1.  callback = ->